1840 Ararat earthquake: Impact

 In Nakhichevan and Sharur districts, at least 7,821 homes and 24 places of worship were destroyed.
 Approximately 49 people died and 30 were injured in Russia.
 The slide also temporarily dammed the Metsamor River.
-Cities including Etchmiadzin, Yerevan, Garni, Van, Tbilisi, Tabriz and Gyumri were damaged.
+Cities and towns including Etchmiadzin, Yerevan, Garni, Van, Tbilisi, Tabriz, and Gyumri were damaged.

 Volcanic eruption

-A Bandai-style phreatic eruption was triggered, melting the glacier on the summit, resulting in a lahar that buried villages.
+A Bandai-style phreatic eruption was triggered, melting the glacier on the summit of Ararat, resulting in a lahar that buried villages.
 The lahar and landslide deposited near the base of the volcano creating a large alluvial fan.
 A phreatic eruption occurred on Mount Ararat on the day the earthquake struck.
 It generated a pyroclastic flow from fissure vents along the upper northern flank of the volcano.

 Historical archive from the Ararat Diocese of the Armenian Apostolic Church said immediately after the earthquake, a large cloud reminiscent of a smoke column appeared over the canyon at Mount Ararat's northern slope.
 The village of Akori and Saint Hakob monastery were located at the canyon.
 A bright-red and blue light illuminated inside the cloud.
 There was an intense sulfur smell.
 Boulders measuring 300–500 kg were thrown from a fissure uphill from the monastery and village.
 The cloud rose above Mount Ararat's summit while another dark red-luminous dust cloud raced down the slope at high speed, destroying the village and killing many people.
 Trees in the village garden were burnt and uprooted.
 These descriptions were interpreted as the eruption of Mount Ararat and a pyroclastic flow.

 Landslide

 A large landslide occurred on the northeastern flank of the volcano, forming the Ahora Gorge.
-It destroyed the Saint Hakob of Akori monastery and Akory.
+It destroyed the Saint Hakob of Akori Monastery and Akory.
 Movement ceased at an elevation of 900 m where a natural dam formed.
 The dam was breached several days later, flooding and destroying the nearby villages.
 Additional landslides also caused flooding.